-For those traveling from Paris to Nice (which is a good home base for those wanting to check out Cannes and nearby Monaco), here are the best ways to get from the capital to Nice:
+For those traveling from Paris to Nice (which is a good home base for checking out Cannes and nearby Monaco), here are the best ways to get from the capital to the warmer, impossibly glamorous climes of the French Riviera:

 By Plane

-While I am always one to recommend taking the train over taking flights in France, Nice is actually home to France’s second largest airport in France (airport code NCE) and there are many daily direct flights from Paris to Nice.
-There are direct flights into the Nice airport from 90 destinations and 50 airlines fly into Nice.
+While I am always one to recommend taking the train in France, Nice is actually home to France’s second largest airport in France (airport code NCE) and there are many daily direct flights from Paris to Nice as well as from 90 other destinations via 50 airlines.

-While flying is certainly is easy way to get between Paris and Nice and is both affordable and fast, it is also important to keep in mind that you have to take into consideration transportation to and from both airports.
-Since airports are not located in the center of cities and towns like train stations often are, you’ll have to figure out how to get to and from the airport.
+Flying is certainly an easy way to get between Paris and Nice and is both affordable and fast, but it is also important to keep in mind that you have to take into consideration transportation to and from both airports.
+Since airports are not located in the center of cities and towns, like train stations often are, you’ll have to figure out how to get to and from the airport and add that to your lead time.

 Transportation to/from the Nice Airport:

-There are two buses that have frequent service from the Nice airport into town.
+There are two buses that have frequent service from the Nice airport into the city center:

-Bus 98 runs from the airport to the center of Nice and costs €4.
-It runs every 30 minutes 6 am-midnight.
+• Bus 98 runs from the airport to the center of Nice and costs €4.
+It runs every 30 minutes from 6 am-midnight.

-Bus 99 runs from the airport to the Nice Ville train station and costs €4.
+• Bus 99 runs from the airport to the Nice Ville train station, and also costs €4.

 By Train

-From Paris, you can take the TGV Mediterranee (a high-speed train).
+From Paris, you can take the TGV high-speed train.
 There are several trains leaving from Paris each day and the journey takes about 5.5 hours.
 You will need to make reservations in advance, and the trip costs anywhere from €50-€100.

 If you are continuing your travels from Nice and hoping to explore more of the Mediterranean coast, there are many trains that connect Nice to Cannes, Monaco (only 40 mins away) and the Italian Riviera.